Cornell-Food-Safety-AI-Repository/Predicting-Salmonella-and-Campylobacter-presence-in-raw-chicken-carcass/README.md

 ## Command-line Arguments
 filepath: Mandatory.
 The path to the dataset file.
-- ** --model: Optional.
+- ` --model`: Optional.
 Choose the machine learning model.
 Default is 'logistic_regression'.
-- ** --target: Optional.
+- ` --target`: Optional.
 Specify the target variable column.
 Default is 'target'.
-- ** --lr_C: Optional.
+- ` --lr_C`: Optional.
 Regularization strength for logistic regression (inverse of lambda).
 Default is 1.0.
-- ** --lr_max_iter: Optional.
+- ` --lr_max_iter`: Optional.
 Maximum iterations for logistic regression.
 Default is 100.
-- ** --mlp_max_iter: Optional.
+- ` --mlp_max_iter`: Optional.
 Maximum iterations for MLP classifier.
 Default is 200.
-- ** --dt_max_depth: Optional.
+- ` --dt_max_depth`: Optional.
 Maximum depth for the decision tree.
 Use 'None' for no limit.
 Default is 'None'.
-- ** --svm_C: Optional.
+- ` --svm_C`: Optional.
 Regularization parameter for SVM.
 Default is 1.0.
-- ** --svm_kernel: Optional.
+- ` --svm_kernel`: Optional.
 Kernel type for SVM.
 Default is 'rbf'.
-- ** --knn_n_neighbors: Optional.
+- ` --knn_n_neighbors`: Optional.
 Number of neighbors for KNN.
 Default is 5.
-- ** --gbm_n_estimators: Optional.
+- ` --gbm_n_estimators`: Optional.
 Number of boosting stages for GBM.
 Default is 100.